Tel Motza: Tel Motza: Iron Age temple

 The archaeological site directors said the discoveries provided evidence for the existence of temples and ritual enclosures throughout the Kingdom of Judah before the religious reforms centralized ritual practices at the Temple in Jerusalem.
 The temple was a rare find of remains from the First Temple period.

 Animal bones were found at the site, and show signs of having been cut, possibly indicating that they were sacrificed.

 Neolithic findings in temple area

 Occupation earth with one of the first remains of buildings, statuettes and bones of domesticated animals in the temple's area and nearby goes back to about 7,000 BC.
-This older part is to be buried by Jerusalem Road 16 in 2019 after development-led excavation.
+This older part was to be buried by Highway 16 in 2019 after development-led excavation.